About Our Academy

 Throughout the EYFS we follow the Project Based Learning approach that is seen throughout the school.
 We first start with the end project and exhibition in mind and then work back weaving the skills we need to teach the children into the activities we plan for and the play that is planned to support and develop learning/understanding.
 We have 7 areas of learning that we plan for throughout each project, which are as follows: Personal Social and Emotional Development, Communication and Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
 We make sure that all areas of the curriculum are linked to these areas of learning so that our children get a breadth as well as a depth of learning.
 During each project we aim to immerse the children in their learning and in the project by creating an environment that is immersive, fun and creative.
 This environment, project and planned sessions, which are generally practical based sessions, help to thoroughly engage the children in everything they are learning about and allows them to develop a love of learning as well as school.

 We believe that being literate is a basic skill, but an essential life skill.
-We teach phonics throughout our EYFS, with an emphasis on sound play and listening to songs, rhymes and rhythms in Nursery, while we focus on teaching letter sounds, as well as blending and segmenting (spelling) in Reception.
-We use Letters and Sounds to inform planning and guide ideas for activities.
-We ensure that all activities are practical, fun and engaging.
+We teach phonics throughout our EYFS and follow the RWI scheme.
+In nursery we have an emphasis on sound play and listening to songs, rhymes and rhythms, whilst we focus on teaching letter sounds, as well as blending and segmenting (spelling) in Reception.

 In Early Years exploration time is an important part of the curriculum as it allows the children to become immersed in their learning, engage with their peers and also explore their environment.
 Exploration time also gives children the opportunity to use the ‘Characteristics of Effective Learning’.
 The characteristics of effective learning are a key element in the early year’s foundation stage.
 They detail the ways in which children should be learning from their environment, experiences and activities.
 Children up to the age of five should all be displaying the characteristics of effective learning every day, which are: